techyguyperplexable/hubble/README.md

-# Hubble - A USB Recovery Tool for devices based on Exynos9830
+# Hubble - A USB Recovery Tool for devices based on Exynos9830 or Exynos9820

 ## Why?
  - Why not?